 We all know the advantages of black or dark-colored clothes.
 Dark colors make us look leaner.
 Dark colors like black are chic.
 Dark colors make being a ninja easier to pull off.

 Does It Really Need Washing?

 Each time you toss it in the washer or dry clean any piece of clothing, regardless of the color, there is a bit of damage to the fabric fibers.
 It doesn't matter how carefully you or your cleaner handle clothes, a little wear and tear occur.
 That wear and tear affect the color and the integrity of the fabric.

 Learn How to Sort Clothes

 The first consideration when sorting clothes is to determine whether a garment should be washed at home or dry cleaned.
 If you don't know what to do, read the clothing care label.
-You may be able to use a home dry cleaning kit to fresh a dry clean only garment and save money.
+You may be able to use a home dry cleaning kit to freshen a dry clean only garment and save money.
 Home dry cleaning kits, which are easier on fabrics than a washing machine, can also be used on washable items like jeans or dark sweaters to freshen and remove odors.

 Use the Right Water Temperature